ArthurCristian/arthur-projeto-react/README.md

 ### Preview

-Print of the finished project.
+Print of the first version of project.

 ![plot](./image/snapshot-1.png)